dennykorsukewitz/dennykorsukewitz.github.io/_static/_posts/2024-03-32-GitHub-Workflow-Deployment.md

 ### List_Failed - Job

 This job lists all failed deployments.
 It runs if the `FUNCTION` input is "list failed".
 Like the `List_All` job, it uses the GitHub CLI to call the GitHub API.
-However, it filters the deployments to only include those with a status of "failure".
+However, it filters the deployments to only include those with a status of "failure", "inactive" or "error".

 ### Delete_All - Job